plrg-bristol/ATiPL/docs/Takeaways4.md

 * KNOW that the difference only becomes noticeable in the presence of **effects** (assuming you have no way of noticing number of eval steps)
 * KNOW that CBN is strongly related to lazy evaluation in purely functional languages (and Haskell uses the "call-by-need" optimised variant)
 * KNOW that CBV is what is used by almost all languages with effects (C, Java, Scala, JS, OCaml, Scheme, etc.)
+* KNOW
+  - CBN and CBV produce the same output
+  - CBN and CBV differ in eval steps
+  - CBN and CBV differ in presence of effects

 The call-by-value λ-calculus
 * KNOW that the call-by-value λ-calculus is a version of the STLC in which all substitutions replace a variable with a value.